 Since the late 1980’s Peter has performed off and on with Bob Meighan, Earl Edmonson, Kirby Mittlelmeier and Brian Davies in a band affectionately known as The Dreadnutts.
 In 1991 they won the Telluride Bluegrass Band Contest.

 In 2011 Peter’s current band, The Sonoran Dogs, was formed out of a tour with the late Japanese guitarist, Maro Kawabata.
 The “Dogs” continue to perform regularly at various festivals and concert venues.
 Their first CD was released in 2014 on Dog Boy Records.
 In 2013 Peter was inducted into the Tucson Musicians Museum.

 • First Place in National Flatpick Guitar Championship, Walnut Valley Festival, Winfield, KS (1988)

 • Second Place in National Flatpick Guitar Championship, Walnut Valley Festival, Winfield, KS (1986)

 • First Place in Telluride Bluegrass Guitar Championship, Telluride, CO (1988, 1991)

+This course will be co-taught by Peter and Chris Brashear.
 The focus in this course will be on more advanced level guitar flatpicking styles.
 Peter will discuss developing bluegrass flatpicking guitar solos, adapting fiddle tunes to guitar, crosspicking methods, playing leads out of chord positions, left hand positions (including up-the fretboard using the whole neck), band dynamics, improvisation, microphone techniques, preparing for guitar contests, and ways to improve timing and tone.
 There will also be discussion of some of the “master” flatpickers and their styles.